 - the courts' poor focus on meeting the needs for justice for participants of the judiciary processes, and the lack of electronic services.

-Judicial policy needs systematization.
-It is advisable to develop a new strategy (concept) for judicial reform that would be supported by civil society, the business community, and the international partners of Ukraine.
+Justice policy needs ordering.
+It is advisable to develop a new strategy (concept) for further steps in the judicial reform that would be supported by civil society, the business community, and the international partners of Ukraine.
 The principles of the further reform should be:

 - continuation of the started projects, which have the potential to become successful, with the work on mistakes (in particular, rebooting the HCCJ and HCJ, independent preliminary assessment of the candidates to these bodies; competitive selection for judicial positions in courts of all levels, involving lawyers and scholars; evaluation of judges; introduction of electronic judiciary, institutional improvement of quality of legal education with refusal to prepare lawyers in militarized state educational institutions);